 The SGA, the BLA, and the TSA provide groundwater for the PWB CSSWF.
 Portions of the EMC Site are located within the CSSWF Wellhead Protection Area and are located upgradient of the CSSWF municipal wells.
 Based on the proximity of the EMC Site to the CSSWF, DEQ and PWB have an interagency agreement in which PWB can provide comments and recommendations on the EMC Site remedy progress to DEQ, while also keeping DEQ informed of wellfield operations.

-Typically, the CSSWF is only operated for maintenance purposes or to augment municipal water normally sourced from the Bull Run Reservoir system, located 16 miles east of the CSSWF.
+Typically, the CSSWF is only operated for maintenance purposes or to augment municipal water normally sourced from the Bull Run Reservoir system, which is located 16 miles east of the CSSWF.
 The CSSWF is capable of producing 110 million gallons a day (mgd) from aquifers to provide drinking water to the greater Portland area.
-During large volume pumping of the CSSWF, groundwater elevations in some EMC wells can decrease from 10 to 40 feet, based on the duration of the PWB pumping event, the CSSWF wells that are selected to operate during the event, and the extraction rate and depth of the CSSWF individual production wells.
+During large volume pumping of the CSSWF, groundwater elevations in some EMC wells can decline from 10 to 40 feet, based on the duration of the PWB pumping event, the CSSWF wells that are selected to operate during the event, and the extraction rate and depth of the CSSWF individual production wells.
 During active operation of the CSSWF, hydraulic capture of the dissolved VOC plume is maintained in the mound area, although water levels can decrease temporarily in Zone A of the EMC Site.

+Cascade Wellfield

+The City of Gresham and the Rockwood Public Utility District utilize groundwater from an area known as the Cascade Wellfield.
+Both of these municipal water providers plan to utilize additional groundwater from the SGA aquifer.
+The northern boundary of the Cascade Wellfield is about 1,900 feet south of Zone A. Groundwater wellfield managers from the City of Gresham and the Rockwood Public Utility District were contacted for review and comment on this Staff report.
+See public comments appended to this memo.

-BOEING/CASCADE REQUEST FOR NFA, INPUT FROM PWB
+BOEING/CASCADE REQUEST FOR CONDITIONAL NFA, INPUT FROM PWB

-In April 2020, the Boeing and Cascade submitted a request to the Oregon Department of Environmental Quality (DEQ) for a partial NFA at the EMC Site.
-The partial NFA would apply to groundwater contamination in Zone A of the Troutdale Sandstone Aquifer (TSA) and to the entire Sand and Gravel Aquifer (SGA) (Landau and Geosyntec, 2020).
-The technical basis for the request was outlined in the following document: Partial No Further Action Request, East Multnomah County Troutdale Sandstone Aquifer Remedy, Zone A and SGA, ECSI 1479.
+In April 2020, Boeing and Cascade submitted a request to the Oregon Department of Environmental Quality (DEQ) for a Conditional NFA (CNFA) at the EMC Site.
+The CNFA would apply to groundwater contamination in Zone A of the Troutdale Sandstone Aquifer (TSA) and to the entire project area Sand and Gravel Aquifer (SGA) (Landau and Geosyntec, 2020).
+The technical basis for this request was provided in the following document: Partial No Further Action Request, East Multnomah County Troutdale Sandstone Aquifer Remedy, Zone A and SGA, ECSI 1479.

 This document was shared with the City of Portland Water Bureau (PWB) consistent with the DEQ-PWB inter-governmental agreement for the CSSWF.
 On July 3, 2020, GSI Water Solutions provided a response on behalf of the PWB (Peer Review of the Boeing Company and Cascade Corporation Request for a Partial No Further Action Determination at the East Multnomah County Site).
-While taking issue with a number of technical elements of the Boeing/Cascade NFA request, including TCE trend analysis for Zone A of the TSA, the City indicated the following in Section 3 (Conclusions and Recommendations) of the document:
+While taking issue with a number of technical elements of the Boeing/Cascade CNFA/NFA request, including TCE trend analysis for Zone A of the TSA, the City indicated the following in Section 3 (Conclusions and Recommendations) of the document:

 “The EMC Site appears to meet the RAOs for the SGA; therefore, the SGA has met the conditions for a